The Iron Man of India

 He was born on October 31, 1875, to Jhaverbhai Patel, and Ladba spent his entire life in Nadiad and came from a landowning family that could support itself.

 He worked hard and saved money after qualifying from Nadiad High School to pursue a law degree.
 Instead, after receiving a British law education, he became a barrister.
 His wife Jhaverben gave birth to a girl in 1903 and a son in 1905, making their family grow to four.
-He had moved to Godhra with his family, where he got admitted to the bar, passed his test, and spent several years practicing law.
+He moved to Godhra with his family, where he joined the bar, cleared his test, and practiced law for several years.

 Who Bestowed the Title of “Sardar” to Vallabhbhai Patel?

 In 1928, the ladies of the Bardoli Satyagraha gave birth to the term “Sardar,” which in some other Indian languages is a title for a chief or leader and is popular in Gujarati.
-An event in Gujarat, known as the Bardoli Satyagraha, is a pivotal moment in the Indian Independence Movement’s history of civil disobedience and uprising.
+An event in Gujarat, known as the Bardoli Satyagraha, is a pivotal moment in the Indian Independence Movement’s civil disobedience and uprising history.

 - After years of floods and hunger, the farmers in the region mentioned above experienced severe financial problems.
 They subsequently requested a tax reduction from the Governor of the Bombay Presidency; however, they had to pay unwillingly 30% more than that.